Healthy Communities and Cancer Prevention

 Smoking is known to cause 16 different types of cancer and is the biggest preventable cause of cancer.
 Evidence consistently shows that smoking exacerbates health inequalities because prevalence is highest amongst those communities already suffering poor health and other disadvantages.

 To reduce the burden of cancer on our local communities, we are investing heavily in prevention, screening and awareness raising, with a particular focus on tobacco control.
 By working together with all the organisations in our health and care partnership, we believe we have a much better chance of reducing the incidence of lung cancer, treating it more effectively and reducing the longer term impact on people's lives.

-Although regional and national smoking prevalence is slowly decreasing, further work is needed to help people stop smoking and reduce the associated preventable deaths and smoking-related illness.
-The Cancer Alliance is committed to the NHS Smokefree Pledge.
+Although smoking prevalence is slowly decreasing, and almost 100,000 people across Yorkshire & Humber successfully quit during the pandemic, further work is needed to help people quit and reduce the associated preventable deaths and illness.
+The Cancer Alliance is committed to the NHS Smokefree Pledge and Smokefree Action Roadmap.